devhawala/ST80/readme.md

 which could be implemented without the hardware restrictions for the available RAM that were common when Smalltalk-80 was specified, allowing for a much simpler design of the at most 1 MWord (yes: 16 segments of 65536 16-bit-words or 2 MBytes) heap memory and the 16 bit object pointers.
 Besides this, all required and some optional primitives are implemented by ST80.
+Subsequent changes to support the _Stretch_ mode were mostly localized to the object memory implementation, however with some minimal but important changes in the interpreter due to the reduced value range for SmallIntegers.

+Both Smalltalk-80 versions were intended to run on a specific computer environment:

-As the available Smalltalk image expects to run on an Alto machine for all file operations, an emulation for an Alto harddisk was added to ST80, implementing the "vendor-specific" primitives for the Alto.
+- the available Version 2 Smalltalk image expects to run on an Alto machine for all disk I/O operations.
+So an emulation for an
+Alto harddisk was added to ST80, implementing the "vendor-specific" primitives for the Alto.
 This emulation uses the same disk image format used by common Alto emulators ([ContrAlto](https://github.com/livingcomputermuseum/ContrAlto) or [Salto](http://bitsavers.org/bits/Xerox/Alto/simulator/salto/)).
 The disk image contains a single disk Alto file system